 - A. Obtain permission to tap from the Navajo Tribal Utility Authority (NTUA).
-A blank Permission to Tap application form is provided in Appendix H. Contractor shall not connect to existing system without written permission from NTUA and the Engineer to proceed with connection to the existing system. - B. Obtain permission to tap from Bureau of Reclamation prior to connection to the NGWSP Reach 9 tie-in. - C. Coordinate with NTUA's designated representative regarding schedule, means and methods, maximum allowable shut-off time, water usage rates (both gpm and gpd) and other parameters stipulated by NTUA. - D. Contractor is advised that a Water Use Permit from Navajo Nation Water Code Administration is required for use of the NTUA water.
+A blank Permission to Tap application form is provided in Appendix H. Contractor shall not connect to existing system without written permission from NTUA and the Engineer to proceed with connection to the existing system. - B. Obtain permission to tap from owner prior to tapping Reach 10.1 Pumping Plant Forebay Tank. - C. Coordinate with NTUA's designated representative regarding schedule, means and methods, maximum allowable shut-off time, water usage rates (both gpm and gpd) and other parameters stipulated by NTUA.

+- D. Contractor is advised that a Water Use Permit from Navajo Nation Water Code Administration is required for use of the NTUA water.
 Contact Monte Chee at (928) 786 2395 or mchee 71@yahoo.com for more information. - E. Perform all work in conformance with the tapping permit and all written and verbal instructions from NTUA personnel, including notification and coordination with NTUA, maximum water usage rates, time and duration of shut-offs, and disinfection requirements. - F. Minimize shut-off time during connections to existing facilities.
-Contractor shall have all tools and materials for actual field conditions as well as foreseeable problems on hand in order to minimize shut-off time. - G. Taps on existing NTUA pipelines shall be by cut-in tees, with NTUA's approval.
-Wet taps shall not be permitted. - H. Prevent contamination of existing facilities with trench water, mud, debris, chemicals or other substances. - I. All new materials shall be thoroughly cleaned and disinfected with a strong (50 ppm) chlorine solution prior to connecting to existing NTUA facilities.
+Contractor shall have all tools and materials for actual field conditions as well as foreseeable problems on hand in order to minimize shut-off time. - G. Prevent contamination of existing facilities with trench water, mud, debris, chemicals or other substances. - H. All new materials shall be thoroughly cleaned and disinfected with a strong (50 ppm) chlorine solution prior to connecting to existing NTUA facilities.